YuxiXie/SG-Deep-Question-Generation/build-semantic-graphs/README.md

 * Get the results of dependency parsing and coreference resolution

-    - To initialize the predictors, you need to download the models of dependency parsing and coreference resoluation [here](https://drive.google.com/drive/folders/1Q2K5pOkASsr_R7JeeEIebCHaHfYQ9XS_?usp=sharing).
-Or you could just use the latest models released from [AllenNLP](https://demo.allennlp.org/).
+    - To initialize the predictors, you need to download the models of dependency parsing and coreference resoluation, _e.g._, the latest models released from [AllenNLP](https://demo.allennlp.org/).

     ```bash
     python preprocess/get_coref_and_dep_data.py data.train.json data.valid.json dp.json crf_rsltn.json
     ```

-    - Since it will take long time to get these files finished, we provide the final data --- [dp.json](https://drive.google.com/file/d/1KnZXqchvHqMZnTh_7tuE57cd934aMBIF/view?usp=sharing) and [crf_rsltn.json](https://drive.google.com/file/d/1I8xTvhkEXpiq4D25Dr7XRUIoe779Ytve/view?usp=sharing).
+    - Since it will take long time to get these files finished, we provide the final data --- [dp.json](https://drive.google.com/file/d/1hdwS5nC86Jrss7HLQt1eds-RjSZjNJBC/view?usp=sharing) and [crf_rsltn.json](https://drive.google.com/file/d/1U9dNzAmNx1TyQ2BjVBYJ-oJ17Lws0dYE/view?usp=sharing).

 * Merge data file (train or valid) with the result files from **Coreference Resolution** and **Dependency Parsing**